Kong/kong-auth-elements/README.md

 ### Testing in your app

-The custom elements have test attributes already placed with a standard format of `data-testid="kong-auth-{identifier}"`.
+The custom elements have data attributes in place with a standard format of `data-testid="kong-auth-{identifier}"`.
 If these test selectors are not sufficient, you should be able to create your tests by targeting a parent element and then searching downward through its child elements as needed.

 If you have a specific use-case, submit a PR for a new attribute to be added and please add an example use-case as to why the existing attributes are not sufficient.